University of Calgary: School of Public Policy

 The School of Public Policy is an institute at the University of Calgary and was founded in 2008 and now based out of the Downtown Campus.
 The school is devoted to public policy research and education, and is led by economist Dr. Jack Mintz who is cross-appointed to the Faculty of Law.
 It is home to over 60 faculty and fellows.
 The school is organized into three policy areas: Economic and Social Policy, Energy and Environmental Policy, and International Policy.
 Since 2012 the school has offered a graduate degree program, the Master of Public Policy.
 The degree is structured as a 12-month program involving two semesters of classroom-based learning and one semester of project work.
 Other degree programs offered include a joint Master of Business Administration/Master of Public Policy and a joint Juris Doctor/Master of Public Policy.

 Spy Hill Campus

 The university also operates a satellite campus in the far northwest corner of Calgary on 85 Street N.W.
 The campus is home to the university's new Faculty of Veterinary Medicine, and the High-Density Library, a climate-controlled warehouse for books and other printed material for which there is no longer storage room at the main library.

 Qatar Campus

-In 2007, the University of Calgary established a campus in Doha, Qatar, the University of Calgary in Qatar (UCQ), which currently focuses upon nursing education.
-The University of Calgary in Qatar offers a flexible, innovative, Bachelor of Nursing (BN) degree to prepare students for the opportunities and challenges of a rewarding nursing career.
+In 2007, the University of Calgary established a campus in Doha, Qatar, the University of Calgary in Qatar (UCQ), which currently focuses on nursing education.
 Throughout the program, students are provided with a theoretical base and supervised clinical experience in a variety of nursing practice settings.

 The University of Calgary in Qatar offers two routes towards a Bachelor of Nursing (BN) degree: